-CAMPANDO Maryknoll is for social justice and environmental leaders in LA County who are feeling burned out and need to recharge – with nature, with each other, and in the community of those who have spent their lives on the front lines.
-It’s an oasis of nourishment and reflection.
+CAMPANDO is a program for sustainability leaders from LA County focused on wellness and caretaking.
+It addresses the problem of leadership burnout by offering the opportunity to recharge – with nature and each other, in the community of those who have spent their lives on the front lines of societal change.
+It’s an oasis of intergenerational nourishment and reflection.

 Campando launched as a prototype in 2017 and was conceived, like everything else we do, in a brainstorming Blitz.

 What would it take, we asked, to provide a place of rejuvenation for Southland leaders at the forefront of social and environmental work?